IBM-Automation-SPGI/mq-pot/Lab_1/mq_cp4i_pot_lab1.md

 	The MQ Console looks nothing like MQ Explorer.
 It doesn't even look like earlier versions of MQ Console.
 Feel free to poke around (or click around) and explore the various tiles and side bar menus.
 When you are ready, continue to the next step - creating a queue.

-1. Click the *Create a queue* tile.
+1. Click on the *Manage* menu, then click *Queues* tab, and finally the *Create* button.

 	![](./images/image224.png)

 1. A number of tiles are displayed for the different queue types.
 Behind each tile are the properties for that particular queue type.
-Click the tile for a *Local* queue.
+Select the tile for a *Local* queue and click the *Next* button.

 	![](./images/image225.png)